aloretocornidez/school-notes/notes/ger-150-becoming-multilingual/Textbook Notes - ger 150.md

 #textbook

-This contains useful information that I gather from the readings in [[GER 150 - Becoming Multilingual - Classes]].
+This contains useful information that I gather from the readings in [[Lecture Notes - ger 150]].

 ## Chapter 1 | Bilingual Adults